AyushRoy2001/MovieRecommenderMLProject/README.md

-# **IPL-Win-Predictor-ML-Project**
+# **Movie-Recommender-ML-Project**
-IPL Win Predictor Model Using ML and its deployment
+Movie Recommender Model Using ML and its deployment
 ## *1. Output*
 Video of webpage where the model is deployed